jaouahbi/OMProgressImageView/README.md

 ## Installation

 > To use OMProgressImageView with a project , you must include all Swift files located inside the `OMProgressImageView` directory directly in your project.

+## CocoaPods Installation

+> Add pod 'OMProgressImageView' to your Podfile

 * * *